Characters of the Marvel Cinematic Universe: A–L: Georges Batroc

+Ruth Bat-Seraph

+Ruth Bat-Seraph (portrayed by Shira Haas) is an Israeli former Black Widow assassin who was trained in the Red Room.
+After the fall of the Red Room, she becomes a high-ranking U.S. government official, acting as the security advisor to United States President Thaddeus Ross.
+She attends an international summit and fights Isaiah Bradley and others who attempt to assassinate Ross during the meeting.
+After working out that Bradley was brainwashed, she assists Sam Wilson and Joaquin Torres in stopping the person behind it: Samuel Sterns, who is attempting to destroy Ross’ legacy due to Ross enslaving him and using him for labor with a false promise to free him.
+After watching Ross turn into a Red Hulk, she befriends an exonerated Bradley, who buys them tickets to a basketball game.

+As of 2025, the character has appeared in one project: the film Captain America: Brave New World (2025).

 Quentin Beck / Mysterio

 Quentin Beck (portrayed by Jake Gyllenhaal), is a former Stark Industries employee and holographic illusions specialist who masquerades as a superhero named Mysterio, who claims to be from Earth-833.
-He is recruited by Nick Fury to help Spider-Man stop the Elementals, which he secretly creates through illusions as a way to get recognition for his life's work, and revenge due to his grievance at Stark Industries and by the late Tony Stark, his former employer.
-He is killed after one of the drones backfires, with William Ginter Riva downloading the drones' data and doctoring the footage to frame Spider-Man for the attack in addition to Beck revealing Parker's identity to the world.
+He is recruited by Talos (impersonating Nick Fury) to help Spider-Man stop the Elementals, which he secretly creates through illusions as a way to get recognition for his life's work, and revenge due to his grievance at Stark Industries and by the late Tony Stark, his former employer.
+He is seemingly killed though the writers and John Watts left his "death" sequence ambiguous intentionally in case Sony or themselves came up with further stories involving Mysterio.
+He teams up with William Ginter Riva downloading the drones' data and doctoring the footage to frame Spider-Man for the attack in addition to Beck revealing Parker's identity to the world, and even those who had been on his side.
+Beck's victory over Spider-Man is later undone when Stephen Strange casts a spell to make the world forget Parker ever existed.